Wealth Management Professionals

 A fiduciary stands in a special relationship of trust, confidence and responsibility with another person.
 The duties of a fiduciary include loyalty to the client and reasonable care with regard to the client’s assets.
 All of a fiduciary’s actions are to be undertaken in the best interest of the client.
 A fiduciary must avoid self-dealing and minimize and disclose conflicts of interest to the client.
 Look for wealth management professionals who adhere to a fiduciary standard.
 Intelligent Capitalworks is certified to a fiduciary standard.

-Managing wealth is an advanced-level game that requires competent wealth management professionals – those with a Level 7 rating and above on our Professional Knowledge and Practice Experience Rating exercise.
+Managing wealth is an advanced-level game that requires competent wealth management professionals – those with a Level 7 rating and above on our Professional Knowledge and Practice Experience Rating exercise in our Selecting a Wealth Management Professional guide (see pages 6 – 17).

 A-level wealth management professionals will be independently board-certified in more than one of 10 allied disciplines of wealth management and have core competencies that rate at least a Level 7 on nearly every topic in our Professional Knowledge and Practice Experience Rating Exercise.